 The long-term cognitive outcome following HHE syndrome has been poorly studied, although mental retardation has been reported in cases with IHHE.
-A recent study reported that mental retardation is not a uniform feature of the IHHE syndrome and demonstrated that a reorganization of language to the right cerebral hemisphere or its bilateral representation is common in patients with IHHE syndrome affecting the left cerebral hemisphere [9].
-In our patient, the right cerebral hemisphere was affected, and language delay was present initially, but during the follow-up, the girl developed normal speech, and had normal intellectual and school performance.
-A study which included 10 patients with IHHE showed that peri-insular hemispherotomy provides excellent long-term seizure control in patients with drug-resistant hemispheric epilepsy [25].
-Recent reports pointed out the rule of inflammation in epilepsy associated with GRIN2A mutation and good response to intravenous immunoglobulin, and this therapy might have been considered in our patient as well if other treatment had failed [26].
+Recent study reported that mental retardation is not a uniform feature of the IHHE syndrome and demonstrated that reorganization of language to the right cerebral hemisphere or its bilateral representation is common in patients with IHHE syndrome affecting the left cerebral hemisphere [9].
+In our patient, right cerebral hemisphere was affected, and language delay was present initially, but during follow up, the girl developed normal speech, and had normal intellectual and school performance.
+Study which included ten patients with IHHE showed that peri-insular hemispheric epilepsy [25].
+Recent reports pointed the rule of inflammation in epilepsy associated with GRIN2A mutation and good response to intravenous immunoglobulin [26], and this therapy might be considered also in our patient if other treatment failed.

-In conclusion, we suggest further exploration of genetics underlying all cases with IHHE.
-Our case with IHHE and GRIN1A mutation has favorable neurological and cognitive development despite resistant epilepsy from an early age.
-Since the disorder is very rare, multicenter investigation is recommended, with particular attention to genetics underlying IHHE.
-It seems that genetic factors contribute to IHHE pathogenesis in addition to all other proposed factors, such as excessive neuronal excitation, hyperthermia, inflammation, and BBB damage [27, 28].
-Further investigations are necessary in order to find the answers to present questions about pathogenesis, treatment, and prognosis of IHHE.
+In conclusion, we suggest to explore genetic underlying in all cases with IHHE.
+Our case with IHHE and GRIN1A mutation has favorable neurological and cognitive development despite resistant epilepsy from early age.
+Since the disorder is very rare, multicenter investigation is recommended, with particular attention to genetic underlying of IHHE.
+It seems that genetic factors contribute to IHHE pathogenesis in addition to all other proposed factors, such as excessive neuronal excitation, hyperthermia, inflammation and blood-brain barrier damage [27, 28].
+Further investigations are necessary in order to find the answers to present questions about pathogenesis, treatment and prognosis of IHHE.